headrotor/BMC_RESmart/README.md

 Address      Interpretatation
 000          Always 0xAAAA
 001          Reslex value (1-5)
-002          IPAP value in units of 0.5 cm H20 (divide by 2 to get actual) 003          EPAP value in units of 0.5 cm H20 (divide by 2 to get actual) 004-028      25 values of something related to pressure at 25 Hz 029-053      25 values of of something related to pressure at 25 Hz 054-078      25 values of instaneous flow at 25 Hz
+002          IPAP value in units of 0.5 cm H20 (divide by 2 to get cm) 003          EPAP value in units of 0.5 cm H20 (divide by 2 to get cm) 004-028      25 values of something related to pressure at 25 Hz 029-053      25 values of of something related to pressure at 25 Hz 054-078      25 values of instaneous flow at 25 Hz